 It is not beneficial to do other practices during a retreat. it would be like practicing your basketball moves at a football camp.
 They are all part of the same thing, but the purpose of being here is to concentrate on the specific practices here.

-There are two points of view about studying, reading, and writing during a retreat.
+There are differing points of view about studying, reading, and writing during a retreat.

 One view is that the retreat is for letting go of the information-gathering, analytical, rational aspects of the mind, to help oneself into true non-verbal insight experiences.

 Another view is that taking notes helps us remember what the teacher said and think about it later, reading texts helps us understand all these concepts better, and writing helps in both, and in observing our mind.

 Which one we will follow, will depend on the view of the teacher of the retreat.
 If it is not made clear during Orientation, please ask.